By Mike Miller Updated October 22, 2025

 Rockledge is in Central East Florida along the western shore of the Indian River.
 It is adjacent to and immediately south of Cocoa and about 55 miles east of Orlando.
-Its population in 2021 is about 28,000.
+Its population is about 30,616.

 A unique feature of Rockledge is that is is bounded by two major Florida rivers that have been a large part of Florida's history: the Indian River on the east and the St. Johns River on the west.